13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 rutland 3 inch wood stove pipe cleaner

-For your wood stove to function efficiently, it’s important to clean the chimney semi-regularly.
+For your wood stove to function efficiently, cleaning the chimney semi-regularly is essential.

 How often depends on: